+The first is by applying it to your face as an external moisturizer.
 Not only does the very high omega-3 content in the oil have an anti-inflammatory effect, it also helps normalize skin lipids and seal in moisture, both of which leads to improved hydration.

 Dry and flaky or dull and blemished skin may be the result of the deficiency of omega-3 in the diet.
-It is certainly very common for people to comment on how much their skin improves once they start taking a good flaxseed oil regularly.
+It is certainly very common for people to comment on how much their skin improves once they start taking a good flaxseed oil like this regularly.

-Flaxseed Oil as an Evening Moisturizer
+Flaxseed Oil for Your Face as an Evening Moisturizer

-Another way to use flaxseed oil is as a topical treatment by applying it directly to your face or other parts of the body as an evening moisturizer.
-To do this, simply gently massage the oil into still damp skin before going to bed.
+Used externally, flaxseed oil is best applied as a topical treatment, directly to your face or other parts of the body as an evening moisturizer.
+To do this, simply gently massage a small amount of the oil into still damp skin after washing your face before going to bed.